Jue-lan/metaVerseStudy-front/README.md

 ## Project description

-A to do list, study log, and information hub for all things related to the meta verse.
+In this capstone project, I sought to leverage my new learnings of JavaScript,Typescript, and Angular FULL CRUD to build a study helper for my interests in the MetaVerse.
+Through this frontend production, this app serves as a to do tracker, resource log, and meta news hub for all things related to the meta verse.

-Live Link:
+Deploy Link:

 ## User Stories
 - User can add items to their study to do list and check them off as completed.